 Erez Katz, Lucena Research CEO and Co-founder

-I am especially excited to share Lucena’s latest breakthrough in machine learning research using Geoffrey Hinton’s Capsule Networks (CapsNet).
-Specifically, how we’ve implemented CapsNet to achieve state of the art results through a multi-factor ensemble of expert models geared to anticipate and exploit trend formation of tradable assets.
+During our panel event in NY I shared Lucena’s latest breakthrough in machine learning research using Geoffrey Hinton’s Capsule Networks (CapsNet).
+Specifically, how we’ve implemented CapsNet to achieve state of the art results.
+Here I'll review how a multi-factor ensemble of expert models is geared to anticipate and exploit trend formation of tradable assets.
+I will also touch on some of the main points that motivated us to explore CapsNet.

 Motivations For Using CapsNet